 Figure 1: Overlaps of target sets of different virus families.
 Assessing virus families by the number of available interactions between viral and human host proteins, we considered 1,988 targets of herpesviridae, 1,624 of orthomyxoviridae, 1,740 of papillomaviridae, 1,359 of retroviridae and a pool of 3,301 targets of other virus families.
 Considering the number of shared human targets between families, the Venn diagram suggests that targets of different families considerably overlap.

+Fig. 2 ?.
+From Gulbahce et al. 2012